capactio/capact/docs/tutorial/jira-installation/README.md

 ### Behind the scenes

-The following section extends the tutorial with additional topics, to let you dive even deeper into the Voltron concepts.
+The following section extends the tutorial with additional topics, to let you dive even deeper into the Capact concepts.

 #### OCF manifests

 A user consumes content stored in Open Capability Hub (OCH).
 The content is defined using Open Capability Format (OCF) manifests.
-The OCF specification defines the shape of manifests that Voltron understands, such as Interface or Implementation.
+The OCF specification defines the shape of manifests that Capact understands, such as Interface or Implementation.

 To see all the manifest that OCH stores, navigate to the [OCH content structure](../../../och-content).